JCP97-2024/SomethingTM/README.md

 collaborators: Jon and Eli

-Our program takes the users age and says if they are an adult or not and if they even exist.
+Our program takes the users age and provides an appropriate response.